Undergraduate Course Allocation through Competitive Markets: Simulations

-\textbf{Limitations.} Our student utility model has limitations that a richer data set and a more detailed empirical analysis could address.
-Most notably, the additive utility specification may be too restrictive, as it fails to consider some complementarities and substitutabilities across courses.
-For example, courses covering similar content may be substitutes, while a course requiring another as a corequisite (i.e., to be taken at the same time) may be complements.
-Still, the additive structure of student preferences allows us to compare the performance of our new mechanism with the DA-STB and DA-MTB mechanisms.
-Unlike these mechanisms, the PMP mechanism can easily be extended to more general preference specifications.
+\textbf{Limitations.} Our student utility model has limitations that a more detailed empirical analysis could address.
+Notably, assuming additive utilities may be too restrictive, as it fails to consider some complementarities and substitutabilities across courses.
+Courses covering similar content are substitutes, while a course requiring another as a corequisite (i.e., to be taken at the same time) are complements.
+Additive utilities allow us to compare the performance of the PMP mechanism with the DA-STB and DA-MTB mechanisms.
+Unlike these mechanisms, the PMP mechanism can be extended to more general preferences.

-A first step in expanding this analysis beyond additive utilities is to consider preferences over course sections rather than courses.
-Universities often offer the same course in different time slots or with different instructors.
-A section-level analysis would relax the assumption of additive utility, as each student cannot be enrolled in two sections of the same course.
-In the data, many courses have several sections, with some being much more popular than others.
-Since we aggregate enrollment and capacities across sections, if one of a course's sections is not at maximum capacity, the course cannot be either.
-Overall, $30\%$ of course sections are at maximum capacity, in comparison to only $11.2\%$ of courses.
+One step in expanding this analysis beyond additive utilities is to consider preferences over course sections rather than courses.
+Universities offer the same course at different times or with different instructors, restricting students from enrolling in two sections of the same course.
+In the data, many courses have several sections, with some much more popular than others.
+Since we aggregate enrollment and capacities across sections, if one of a course's sections is not at maximum capacity, the course cannot be either. $30\%$ of sections are at maximum capacity, as opposed to only $11.2\%$ of courses.
 Consequently, we expect the gains from the PMP mechanism presented earlier in this section to be understated.

-Another approach would be to maintain the additive utility specification, but consider more factors that influence student preferences.
-Our student utility model assumes that a student's preferences depend only on her college and year of study.
-Allowing utilities to depend on a student's department would capture additional heterogeneity in preferences.
-Additionally, information about past enrollment would help to disentangle preferences over courses from constraints based on the course's prerequisites.
-This information would also allow us to pin down students' choice sets.
-However, past enrollment, along with other characteristics (e.g., demographics) are not available in the data.
+Alternatively, we could consider additional factors that influence preferences.
+Our utility model assumes preferences only depend on a student's college and year of study.
+Allowing utilities to depend on a student's department would capture more heterogeneity in preferences.
+Information about past enrollment would disentangle preferences over courses from constraints based on the course's prerequisites, pinning down student choice sets.
+Past enrollment, along with other characteristics (e.g., demographics), are not available in our data.